Coaching at Western

 He has worked across a broad range of industries including: Media, I.T., Pharmaceuticals, Professional Services, Data and Analytics.

-Rob continues his work, as an external media consultant, specialising in Voice and Presentation, for ABC News and Current Affairs and Television Arts and Entertainment in Australia.
+Rob continues his work, as an external media consultant, specialising in Voice and Presentation, for ABC News and Current Affairs, Television Arts and Entertainment in Australia and the NSW Shadow Ministry.
 He has fulfilled a similar role at SBS, Fairfax and News Corp, where he trained both senior and online journalists, in on-air presentation.

 In I.T., he has devised and implemented a communications pathway for technically minded people to become more clear, concise and compelling, in the messaging, so that, they can better engage and connect with their customer/client base.
 In pharmaceuticals, he has helped leadership, sales and marketing teams, to articulate the value of their products and research to both the medical community and their patients.